debarsh1/MyBharat/README.md

 # MyBharat

-MyBharat is an open-source mobile application designed to empower citizens with essential information and services related to India.
+MyBharat is an open-source mobile and web application designed to empower citizens with essential information and services related to India.
 Whether you're a resident or a visitor, our app is your one-stop destination for everything India has to offer.

 ## Features